All You Need is Love

 It’s a long haul if you’re not feeling the love.
 Studies show that disengagement begins during the first three months of employment.
 What’s a leader to do?
-According to a recent employee engagement study by Brilliant Ink, employees need and value clear communications about what their companies are doing and the decisions that are being made, all of which strengthens their feelings of engagement.
+According to our employee engagement study, employees need and value clear communications about what their companies are doing and the decisions that are being made, all of which strengthens their feelings of engagement.

 As a communicator you have the power to help your leadership make an immediate and lasting impact on new employees.
 So, spread the love with frequent and concise messages about your company.
 Communicate often; connect the dots to company strategy, and individual and department contributions.
 Your employees will be thankful and feel engaged, and your leaders can continue to build upon this foundation of a happy relationship.